rehierl/abstract-properties/14-x-types-of-scopes/14-2-types-of-properties/1-0-types-of-properties.md

 Similar as before, the scopes of multiple properties can be visualized by underlining all the nodes in their scopes (i.e. a continuous line per scope).
-Because of that, the relationships between the scopes can be determined with ease.
+Based on that, the relationships between the scopes can be determined with ease.
 Furthermore, and for the purpose of clarification, property identifiers may be used as shown above.